Exploring Cooktown

 The James Cook Museum was well worth the visit, packed with stories and relics from Cook’s time here, but after a few days, we were admittedly feeling a little Captain Cooked out!
 A final dinner at the local Thai restaurant provided a tasty send-off to our stay.

-Not every moment was perfect…our visit to the Waalmbal Birri Heritage and Culture Centre was marred by an unpleasant experience of homophobia from the president of the local re-enactment society.
-Sadly, a reminder that not everyone has moved on from the past.
+Not every moment was perfect; an unpleasant experience of homophobia from the president of the local re-enactment society marred our visit to the Waalmbal Birri Heritage and Culture Centre.
+Sadly, a reminder that not everyone has been able to move on from the past.
 It stood in stark contrast to the general warmth and acceptance we’ve felt across rural Australia.

 Still, that one sour note didn’t overshadow the bigger picture.
 Cooktown left us with fond memories, a slower pace, and a real sense of being welcomed into its community.
 It’s the kind of place that gets under your skin—and makes it very easy to linger.